LabVIEWCommunityTraining/cti-virtual-machine-documentation/04 Pre-export Checklist/README.md

 - [ ] Set display resolution to 1366 x 768, in windowed mode.
 - [ ] Place QTerminal shortcut on the desktop, and mark it as trusted.
 - [ ] Place LabVIEW Development Environment shortcut on the desktop, and mark it as trusted.
+- [ ] (Experimental) Compact the guest OS VDI file using VBoxManage.exe

 ## How-to